Why Some Dogs Still Seem Wound Up After a Full Day of Activity

 Long car rides can feel overwhelming for dogs.
 This guide explains what’s actually happening during the drive—and what helps them settle.

-Why Dogs Get Tired Faster in New Places
+Why Dogs Get So Tired in New Places (Even After Short Outings)

 What Actually Makes Travel Easier for Dogs (Beyond the Packing List)